September 23, 2016

 “Beck’s generosity allows us to capitalize on growth opportunities in education and training for students in environmental and natural resources economics, international trade, international development, agribusiness and commercial farming,” said Department of Agricultural Economics Head Ken Foster.

-Dedication of the Department of Agronomy’s new Beck’s Genetics Lab will be held from 1-2 p.m. on Friday (Sept.
-23).
+Dedication of the Department of Agronomy’s new Beck’s Genetics Lab also was held Friday.
 The new lab in Lilly Hall allows more students than ever before at Purdue to take lab and lecture courses simultaneously.
 It now offers seats for 24 students, doubling the previous capacity.

 The Crops Resource Center offers space for students to meet for class projects and get help from undergraduate or graduate teaching assistants in a variety of crops courses.
 The space can also be configured for students taking make-up quizzes.